 I attended medical school at Virginia Commonwealth University in Richmond, Virginia and completed residency at the Medical College of Wisconsin in Milwaukee, Wisconsin.
 While in Wisconsin, I trained at the largest pediatric hospital in the state and learned from multiple fellowship-trained physicians in all subspecialty areas of ENT.

 I get the most satisfaction as a doctor from helping my patients improve their quality of life.
 From breathing difficulties, hearing complaints, sinus problems, voice dysfunction and everything in between, I look forward to taking care of you and your family.

 After spending time away from Utah, I am excited to be living by the mountains again.
 I enjoy running, hiking, boating, skiing and being outside.
-My wife and I are busy with our three children, and I enjoy serving in my church and in the community.
+My wife and I are busy with our four children, and I enjoy serving in my church and in the community.

 A provider's patient satisfaction rating is determined by patient responses to questions from the Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey, administered by NRC Health.